The PLUS Trial

 Chief Investigator: Professor Simon Finfer, The George Institute for Global Health

-Software: Spinnaker, Spiral Software
+Software Platform: Spinnaker, Spiral Software